Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Introduction

 The departure time choice (also known as ``morning commute") problem at the network level is well-reviewed by \cite{lamotte2018congestion}.
 One of the main questions that have not been well studied in the literature is how a departure time choice model can take into account the heterogeneity of the trip lengths with multiple preferred arrival time \citep{lamotte2018congestion}.
 The most complex equilibrium problem that has been addressed in the literature is modeling and numerically solving the DTUE problem for a group of travelers with a single distributed preferred arrival time and heterogeneous trip lengths \citep{lamotte2018morning}.
 This model is supported by empirical data and simulation.
 Note that even when a simpler bottleneck formulation is used for solving the DTUE problem (reviewed by \cite{jin2020stable}), few studies in the literature consider multiple preferred arrival time for commuters \citep{akamatsu2020new, lindsey2004existence, doan2011existence, ramadurai2010linear, takayama2017bottleneck, akamatsu2018departure, lindsey2019equilibrium}.
 Recall that the heterogeneity of the travelers' trip distance is not considered by single bottleneck models because they consider a single origin-destination \citep{akamatsu2020new}.
 The goal of this paper is to develop a more general mathematical framework to address departure time choice equilibrium with heterogeneous trip lengths and many desired arrival times in an urban transportation network.

 The concept of DTUE, originally, comes from game theory and Nash-equilibrium principles \citep{sun2017decision}.
 In general, with rational travelers, the user equilibrium problems represent fixed points \citep{wang2018dynamic, bortolomiol2019disaggregate}.
 The equilibration process of DTUE models is always addressed by population game theory at the network level \citep{arnott2013bathtub, yang2005evolutionary, arnott2018solving}.
 Population games have one strong assumption, which is called Myopia.
 Myopia in our problem means that travelers only take into account the current utilities of each alternative when choosing the departure time, without predicting other users' reactions (i.e., the departure time adjustment) \citep{sandholm2015population}.
-User interactions create new system states, which modify in return perceived utilities.
+User interactions create new system states, which have new perceived utilities as a result of the evolution.
 This evolution process pushes the system at each iteration or day-to-day process toward equilibria. \cite{iryo2019instability} proved that when an evolution dynamics plays the role of the replicator dynamics, no stable equilibrium solution can be determined in the DTUE problem even when the demand profile is homogeneous, i.e., all users have the same travel distance.
 This study aims to overcome this limitation by employing a mean-field approximation and deriving a macroscopic framework.
+Note that this approximation does not mean that the users have perfect knowledge about the other users and the system.
+Because if travelers used perfect information, there is no need for an iterative or day-to-day process.
+Therefore, we deploy Mean field games to represent a prediction model of users regarding the other users decisions and evolution of the network.